davidhenty/benchio/README.md

 Xavier Saez;
 [https://ieeexplore.ieee.org/document/5739034/](https://ieeexplore.ieee.org/document/5739034/).

+ADIOS2 functionality was added by Stephen Farr under the EU-funded EuroCC project.

 Note that, before running the benchmark, you *must* set the Lustre striping on the three directories `unstriped`, `striped` and `fullstriped`.

  * Set `unstriped` to have a single stripe: `lfs setstripe -c 1 unstriped`